agrippa1994/traefik-letsencrypt-compose/README.md

 # Traefik + Let’s Encrypt + Docker Compose

 This guide shows you how to deploy your containers behind Traefik reverse-proxy.
-It will obtain and refresh HTTPS certificates automatically and it comes with password-protected Traefik dashboard.
+It will obtain and refresh HTTPS certificates automatically and it comes with password-protected Traefik dashboard and a Prometheus / Grafana setup.

 ## Testing on Your Local Computer